sigsep/sigsep-mus-db/README.md

 pip install dsd100
 ```

-## Requirements
+## Evaluation

-In order to make the evaluation results comparable across operating systems and Python and
-Matlab, the actual evaluation needs be run in Matlab using the [DSD100 Matlab scripts](https://github.com/faroit/dsd100mat).
+In order to make the evaluation results comparable across operating systems as well as Python and Matlab, the actual evaluation needs be run in Matlab using the [DSD100 Matlab scripts](https://github.com/faroit/dsd100mat).

 ## Usage